arg3t/yigit.run/content/posts/supercharge-your-bash-scripts-with-multiprocessing.md

 #### man flock

-flock's manpage defines it as:
+flock's man page defines it as:

 ```
  SYNOPSIS